bazzdream/oliverbarabas-website-v2/README.md

 <p>&nbsp;</p>

-Using Gatsby (based on React) with Performance, Accessibility and SEO in mind.
+My new artist website using Gatsby (based on React) with Performance, Accessibility and SEO in mind.
+Initially created with [gatsby-theme-musician](https://github.com/ekafyi/gatsby-theme-musician/)